 16. Biologists are looking at nonlethal ways of estimating fish age.
 In some species, the first pectoral-fin ray can be clipped and the annual growth rings of the ray can be counted similar to how earstone rings are counted.
 Researchers used this technique in 2016 and 2017 to age nearly 300 blue sucker, a species of greatest conservation need, from Oklahoma’s Red and Kiamichi rivers.
 The fish were found to be between 6 and 28 years old.
 Blue suckers are thought to achieve much of their lifetime growth before reaching adulthood; males mature at 3 years of age, while females are thought to mature at 5 years of age.

-MORE THAN JUST WHOPPING FISH STORIES
+- MORE THAN JUST WHOPPIN' FISH STORIES

 Record-breaking fish give biologists an idea of Oklahoma’s potential.